Advertise with Us!

-Q: Can you explain how you can use Apache Spark along with Hadoop?
+Question: Can you explain how you can use Apache Spark along with Hadoop?

-A: Having compatibility with Hadoop is one of the leading advantages of Apache Spark.
+Answer: Having compatibility with Hadoop is one of the leading advantages of Apache Spark.
 The duo makes up for a powerful tech pair.
 Using Apache Spark and Hadoop allows for making use of Spark’s unparalleled processing power in line with the best of Hadoop’s HDFS and YARN abilities.

 Following are the ways of using Hadoop Components with Apache Spark:

 - Batch & Real-Time Processing – MapReduce and Spark can be used together where the former handles the batch processing and the latter is responsible for real-time processing